sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 ESDC is not a new department.
 It has accumulated a [significant amount of technical debt](http://www.oag-bvg.gc.ca/internet/English/parl_oag_201004_01_e_33714.html)[^2] over its decades that affects the responsiveness of IT.
-ESDC's [application portfolio contains more than 500 applications](https://dialogue/grp/IITB-DGIIT-Gov-New-Nouveau/Documents/Departmental%20IMIT%20Plan/19-20%20Plans/ESDC%20IT%20Plan%202019-22%20-%20FINAL.pdf)[^3], 101 of which are mission critical and depend on legacy technologies (aged custom build applications and a mainframe).
+ESDC's [application portfolio contains more than 500 applications](https://dialogue/grp/IITB-DGIIT-Gov-New-Nouveau/Documents/Departmental%20IMIT%20Plan/19-20%20Plans/ESDC%20IT%20Plan%202019-22%20-%20FINAL.pdf)[^3], 101 of which are mission critical and depend on legacy technologies (aged custom-built applications and a mainframe).
 In response to limitations of the antiquated IT systems, ESDC has started investing in a [Business Delivery Modernization](https://www.canada.ca/en/employment-social-development/corporate/reports/departmental-plan/2019-2020/planned-results.html#h2.04) Programme[^4].

 But using IT is a risky and costly investment[^5].